 Taken as a whole, diabetes is the single most complex health disorder in our times, because it increases the risk for cancer and cardiovascular disease, along with pulmonary disease, kidney failure, blindness.
 The list goes on and on, and it’s unbelievably expensive.

 With the diabetes problem as prominent as it is, most Americans are familiar with the bare basics.
-Type II, the most common form of diabetes throughout the world, is associated with poor eating habits, lack of exercise, weight gain, and family history.
+Type II, the most common form of diabetes throughout the world, you can easily get a diabetic test strip to know your full symptoms, is associated with poor eating habits, lack of exercise, weight gain, and family history.
 Type I, by contrast, is less common, but is also not preventable.
 As Wintergerst says, this form of the illness is an autoimmune disorder that “begins to damage the factory that makes insulin — and this factory is called the pancreas.”

 Over the years, both forms of this disease have taken a literal toll on public health (approximately $250 billion annually in the U.S., according to Wintergerst).
 But before this epidemic was the priority it is today, the measures for monitoring the disease were rudimentary.
 As Wintergerst explains, early urine tests would vaguely identify users’ blood sugar levels as “high” or “moderate.”
 Now, with the aid of new technology, children and adults with diabetes can know precisely where they stand at any point in the day.
 For instance, speaking about the insulin pump, which allows users to regulate the amount of insulin their body receives, Dr. Wintergerst noted that you “can control your insulin in a way that, prior to 20 years ago, we could never do.
 Twenty-four hours a day we can manipulate the insulin far better than we ever could before.”